CuriousEngineer32/Playstation-3-Slim-Refurbishment/README.md

 <br>

 #### 5. PS3 Slim after removing various Components
-After removing the components in step 4, the PS3 fan and metal motherboard shielding can be removed from the base enclosure.
+After removing the components in part 4, the PS3 fan and metal motherboard shielding can be removed from the base enclosure.
 <div align="center">
    <img src="images./IMG_0064.JPG" alt="Alt text" width="50%">